zhonghan721/tp/docs/UserGuide.md

 # Introduction

+Welcome to the _HomeBoss User Guide_!

 HomeBoss is a powerful desktop application designed specifically for **home-based business owners**, offering **efficient Customer and Delivery management solutions**.
-With HomeBoss, you can streamline your administrative processes and elevate your overall business experience to new heights.
+HomeBoss streamlines your administrative processes and elevate your overall business experience to new heights.

-With our application, you will be able to:
+HomeBoss allows you to:

 * Keep track of the details of your Customers and Deliveries
 * Search for a particular Customer / Delivery easily
 * Organise your data in a neat and tidy manner by filtering and sorting to your needs </br>
   and much more!

-HomeBoss's goal is to improve your efficiency and productivity in managing your Customers and Deliveries, all while being incredibly simple to use.
+HomeBoss improves your efficiency and productivity in managing your Customers and Deliveries, all while being incredibly simple to use.
 HomeBoss is not only **tailored for fast typists**, leveraging a Command Line Interface (CLI) for **swift command execution**, but it also features an elegant Graphical User Interface (GUI) that presents your data in a **more refined and organized** fashion.

-With HomeBoss, you can now **focus on what matters most: running your business.**
+HomeBoss ensures that you **focus on what matters most: running your business.**